 Bringing a new product to market can be an exhilarating journey.
 From idea generation and the early stages of product development to market testing and seeing your vision come to life, there are many exciting steps that comprise the product strategy process.

-- How will your product strive to differentiate itself?
+- How will you differentiate your product from the competition?

 The answers to these questions will help establish your product strategy template.
 Think of your product strategy as an end-to-end vision or roadmap for your product.
 Within this product strategy definition, you can quickly form a system of measurable goals.

-Depending on your particular product or industry, this system might include setting times and dates to complete your prototype, allocate resources, and develop a marketing plan.
+Depending on your particular product or industry, this system might include setting times and dates to complete your prototype, allocate resources, and develop a marketing plan to go to market.

 Like any roadmap, your product strategy will have its share of unpredictable detours and unavoidable barriers to navigate along the way to your destination.
 This is where the three best practices to revitalize your product strategy process will come in handy.